-In short: The girlfriend of David Portnoy, the founder of Barstool Sports, a sports humor website that makes Deadspin look like Dostoyevsky, fucked her SoulCycle instructor, and Portnoy retaliated by launching a mass online campaign slut-shaming her and trolling SoulCycle under the term CuckCycle — “cuck” being short for cuckold, a man whose wife fucks around behind his back.
-(Cuck is also the Alt-Right’s preferred term for a liberal man, or basically anyone who doesn’t share their jingoist values, as we’ve previously explored in detail.)
+In short: The girlfriend of David Portnoy, the founder of Barstool Sports, a sports humor website that makes Deadspin look like Dostoyevsky, allegedly fucked her SoulCycle instructor, and Portnoy retaliated by launching a mass online campaign slut-shaming her and trolling SoulCycle under the term CuckCycle — “cuck” being short for cuckold, a man whose wife fucks around behind his back.
+(Cuck is also the alt-right’s preferred term for a liberal man, or basically anyone who doesn’t share their jingoist values, as we’ve previously explored in detail.)

 It started last Thursday, when Portnoy teased he was going to drop some big news about his now ex-girlfriend.

 He also promised to bring back “Grudge Dave,” which, as far as I can tell, is the alter ego he assumes when launching a coordinated cyber-bullying attack.

 Portnoy tweeted into the wee hours, during which he gave away his big news: His girlfriend supposedly had sex with her SoulCycle instructor while she was apparently supposed to be monogamous with Portnoy.
 As if it weren’t clear enough that he was planning to slut-shame her, he tweeted the following:

 He wore a SoulCycle T-shirt to work the next day, and relayed the story on Barstool Radio, the site’s SiriusXM radio show.
 By the afternoon, Barstool had coined the term CuckCycle, which immediately became the moniker for the entire controversy.
 They even started selling CuckCycle T-shirts.